loujiarina/llm-credit-scoring-fairness/README.md

-# Behavior of LLMs in Credit Scoring
+# LLM Behavior in Credit Scoring

 Code for the Bachelor's thesis "LLM Behavior in Credit Scoring"